 The three proofs can take many forms.
 Articles written, presentations/classes given, surveys or assessments conducted, committees participated in, plans reviewed or degrees or certifications attained in related fields.
 These proofs, or accomplishments, must have all occurred during the current certification/re-certification cycle.
 The date of required re-certification is December 31st of the third year AFTER the year of original certification or re-certification.
 For example, if you were certified in 2018 then the re-certification would be due no later than December 31st of 2021.
 This way you get a full three years of certification beyond the year in which you were certified.

-Submit your payment for Re-Certification here:
+Submit your payment for Re-Certification here (currently inactive - please contact us):

 Resources and InformationBelow you will find resources and information regarding the program as well as a list of successful applicants.
 Certification is open to members and non-members.
 Application information is included in the links below: